Jalen Guyton

-Jalen Guyton (born June 7, 1997) is an American football wide receiver for the Los Angeles Chargers of the National Football League (NFL).
+Jalen Guyton (born June 7, 1997) is an American professional football wide receiver.
 He played college football at North Texas.

-High school
+Early life

 Guyton attended Allen High School in Allen, Texas, where he played high school football and was a teammate of Kyler Murray.
 He caught 42 passes for 1,028 yards with 13 touchdowns in his junior season.

-As a senior, Guyton pulled in 82 receptions for 1,770 yards with 22 touchdowns as Allen won their third straight State Title with an overall three-year record of 47–1 including 32 straight victories.
+As a senior, Guyton pulled in 82 receptions for 1,770 yards with 22 touchdowns as Allen won their third straight State title with an overall three-year record of 47–1, including 32 straight victories.

 College career

 Guyton began his collegiate career at Notre Dame, redshirting his true freshman season.
 He left the program after being suspended for disciplinary reasons and transferred to Trinity Valley Community College.

 In his only season with the Cardinals, Guyton caught 45 passes for 968 yards and 12 touchdowns.
 He committed to transfer to the University of North Texas over offers from Marshall, Bowling Green and West Virginia.

 In his first year with the Mean Green, Guyton posted 49 receptions for 775 yards and led the team with nine receiving touchdowns and was named the Conference USA co-Newcomer of the Year as well as second-team all-conference.

 As a redshirt junior, he caught 54 passes for 805 yards and six touchdowns.
-Following the end of the season, Guyton announced he would be forgoing his final year of NCAA eligibility to enter the 2019 NFL Draft.
+Following the end of the season, Guyton announced he would be forgoing his final year of NCAA eligibility to enter the 2019 NFL draft.